lgtm-migrator/project-wisdom/README.md

 ## Building and updating the app

-The repo is set up to automatically push to Zendesk on every `master` push, but in case you want to do this manaually, you can run:
+The repo is set up to automatically push to Zendesk on every `master` push, but in case you want to do this manually, you can run:

 ```
 ./script/build